HouseRulesDLP/BeyondTheWall/Traits.md

 After a great deal of practice, this character has mastered a particular type of magic.
 Choose two  spells known by the character; this mage gains +5 on all invocation rolls for the spells in question.
 This trait may be taken multiple times, applying to different spells each time.

 #### Touched by Magic
 Some have a wild, untrained gift for Magic; others learn just a bit and then do not continue their studies.
 Pick two Cantrips or 1 Spell.
 This character can now cast them.
-She has 2 Invocation Dice with which to invoke these spells.
+She has a number of Invocation Dice with which to invoke these spells equal to her Wisdom Modifier.
 Any spell cast using this trait must always cast at its base rank.
-This Trait does nothing for spellcasting classes.
+This Trait does nothing for spell casting classes.
 This trait may be taken multiple times to learn additional magic but no additional Invocation Dice are gained.

 #### Ultimate Enchantment
 removed

 #### War Wizard
 Through martial training and practice, your mage has learned how best to harness the destructive powers of magic.
 He may add his Ability Modifier to the damage of any spell or cantrip he casts.
 The Ability Modifier used is the one named by the magical art itself.
+Additionally, concentration checks are made with Advantage.

 ### New Traits